US regulators lift in-person restrictions on abortion pill

 About 40% of all abortions in the U.S. are now done through medication — rather than surgery — and that option has become more pivotal during the COVID-19 pandemic.

-At the time of approval, the FDA imposed a limits on how the drug could be distributed, including barring it from regular pharmacies and requiring that all doctors providing the drug undergo special certification.
-Women were also required to sign a form indicating they understand the medication’s potential risks.
-The FDA said Thursday there have been 26 deaths associated with the drug since 2000.
+At the time of approval, the FDA imposed limits on how the drug could be distributed, including barring it from regular pharmacies and requiring that all doctors providing the drug undergo special certification.
+Women were also required to sign a form indicating they understood the medication’s risks.
+The FDA said Thursday there have been 26 deaths associated with the drug since 2000, though not all of those can be directly attributed to the medication due to underlying health conditions and other factors.

+Common drug side effects include cramping, bleeding, nausea, headache and diarrhea.
+In some cases excess bleeding needs to be stopped with a surgical procedure.

 Near the beginning of the outbreak, the FDA waived in-person requirements for virtually all medications, but left them in place for mifepristone.